-When Tracks & Tales started, almost ten years ago, we focused on games and free play in the forest.
+When Tracks & Tales started, over ten years ago, we focused on games and free play in the forest.
 Then more and more children began asking to learn more tangible skills.

 They wanted to build a boat!
 So they did: out of bent branches and hand-harvested, hand-woven cordage, they crafted a canoe!
 Wrapped with a simple tarp, it held two children easily!